Academic Research Organization (ARO)

 Reviewer(s)

-Independent expert(s) in charge of a clinical trial’s assessment.
+In the context of a DSMB, there are independent expert(s) in charge of a clinical trial’s assessment.

 Reviewers Qualification